tpope/vim-abolish/README.markdown

 Self-Promotion
 --------------

-Like rake.vim?
+Like abolish.vim?
 Follow the repository on [GitHub](https://github.com/tpope/vim-abolish) and vote for it on [vim.org](http://www.vim.org/scripts/script.php?script_id=1545).
 And if you're feeling especially charitable, follow [tpope](http://tpo.pe/) on